vstoppe/ansible/roles/vim-ide/README.md

 Role Name
 =========

-This role sets up a (neo)vim configuration from vstoppe´s vim git repo
+This role sets up a (neo)vim configuration from vstoppe´s vim git repo for specified vim_usrs.
+It also installs a global vim config without plugins.

 Requirements
 ------------